JetBrains/intellij-sdk-docs/topics/reference_guide/work_with_icons_and_images.md

 The New UI uses _outlined_ icons for tool windows that have a size of 20x20 pixels and 16x16 pixels in [compact mode](https://www.jetbrains.com/help/idea/new-ui.html#compact-mode).
-Plugin developers who want to provide all necessary variants of their tool window icons use the following suffix scheme for their icon file name, here referred to as `iconToolWindow`:
+Plugin developers who want to provide all necessary variants of their tool window icons use the following suffix scheme for their icon filename, here referred to as `iconToolWindow`:

 - `iconToolWindow.svg`: a 16x16 pixels _compact mode_ variant of the icon for the light theme.
 - `iconToolWindow_dark.svg`: a 16x16 pixels _compact mode_ variant of the icon for the dark theme.